 - 1. Guide future development across the Tatura Sports, Events and Community Precinct at a holistic level. - 2.
 Better respond to changing demographics, needs of residents and visitors (including changing participation trends and demographics) in the future development of the Precinct. - 3.
 Better respond to State Sporting Associations in relation to the provision of sport and recreation opportunities, including assessment of current and future needs. - 4.
-Address impacts and opportunities from the development of the Tatura Park Exhibition and Events Complex - 5.
-Develop strategic guidance to Clubs and Associations, visiting organisations and events in terms of future.
+Address impacts and opportunities from the development of the Tatura Park Exhibition and Events Complex - Develop strategic guidance to Clubs and Associations, visiting organisations and events in terms of effective future development, management and operations that can be of benefit to the Precinct in the future.